Xapuu/programingStuff/openSource/openSource.md

 Some open source projects are making their earnings by providing support and on sight paid training to the consumers of the software.
 For example if you are company that wants to adopt some open software technology that is to hard to be adopted or the cost to train specialists from zero on their own is to high, for the business is more preferable to pay some experienced specialists to implement the initial setups (installations and etc) and train some specialist, showing them their know-how.

-Example: Apache’s Hadoop which is free to use, but is too complex for initial adoption, which is a software designed to detect and handle failures at the application layer, delivering a highly-available service on top of a cluster of computers, each of which may be prone to failures.
+Example: Apache’s Hadoop which is free to use software, that allows for the distributed processing of large data sets, but is too complex for initial adoption.

 2 Hosting